PPoonYaPat/Document-Manager/README.md

 ## 🎯 About

-Document Manager is software that allows users to edit PDF documents, integrated with LLM and RAG for automatically retrieving and editing documents.
+Document Manager is a software tool that enables users to edit PDF documents, integrated with LLM and RAG capabilities for automatic document retrieval and editing.
 This software is a component of the Sagi project, available at [Sagi](https://github.com/Kasma-Inc/Sagi).

 ## ✨ Features